-Interviewees have many reasons for refusing to answer your questions.
-Above, we have discussed how to deal with defensive 'spin', but often, people have real and good reasons to fear talking to the press.
+In many cases, interviewees have legitimate reasons to fear talking to the press.
 In many countries, 'disloyal' media and their informants face harassment or worse.
-In addition, your interview subjects may have undergone trauma that they are reluctant to relive, or fear stigma in their communities from private information that they disclose to you.
+In addition, your interview subjects may have undergone trauma that they are reluctant to relive, or fear suffering other repercussions, such as stigma or gossip, from their communities should their information become public.
 Gentle persistence may pay off, but often the best way to persuade a reluctant source to speak with you is to get a trusted contact to persuade him or her.

-Find out what the source fears, and provide him or her as much reassurance as you can in order to conduct an interview.
-This may mean confirming any safeguards with your editor before you have the interview – because you must not make promises you cannot keep.
+Find out what the source fears, and provide him as much reassurance as you can in order to conduct an interview.
+This may mean confirming any safeguards with your editor before you conduct the interview, because you must not make promises you cannot keep.

 Obtain informed consent to publish